benediktusbryan/CrimeVideoLocalization/README.md

 </div>

 Here are bounding box annotation samples.
-The object inside bounding box are the location of crime activity occured
+The objects inside bounding box are the location of crime activity occured
 <div align="center">
     <a href="./">
         <img src="./figure/annotation 1.jpg" width="40%"/>